GautamDeepak/GEARS/Intro_RS_Prac01.md

 ![Figure 4.
 View elevation datasource and import](Prac1/viewinfo.png)

-5. Rename the default variable name "image" to be "srtm".
+5. Rename the default variable name "image" to anything you like.
+Here we will rename it to "theSrtm".

 ![Figure 5.
 Rename image](Prac1/rename.png)